-One of the most important steps a real estate professional can take for having a successful, lasting real estate career is establishing and maintaining a consistent.
+One of the most important steps a real estate professional can take for having a successful, lasting real estate career is establishing and maintaining a consistent brand.
 A brand consists of three elements that help make a lasting impression on current and potential customers.

 - Fonts to use on marketing materials and in a logo

 - Professional brand colors

 Real Estate fonts should not be too decorative and should display a sense of professionalism and credibility to buyers and sellers.
 Here are our recommendations for the top 5 fonts to help you reach more buyers and sellers in 2020.